Bradpk/weather-app/repo/pseudocode.md

 " The domino effect of triggering the functions can be done within the event handler, not the functions themselves. "

 " Don't need to create an object inside the retrieveData function because the data retrieved already is an object. "

+" The displayData function is also an object "